opensearch-project/opensearch-sdk-java/CONTRIBUTING.md

     consistent with this project or the open source license(s) involved.
  ```
-We require that every contribution to OpenSearch-SDK-JAVA is signed with a Developer Certificate of Origin.
+We require that every contribution to OpenSearch-SDK-Java is signed with a Developer Certificate of Origin.
 Additionally, please use your real name.
 We do not accept anonymous contributors nor those utilizing pseudonyms.

 Each commit must include a DCO which looks like this